 City Winery is located on 155 Varick Street, Manhattan, on the corner of Varick & Vandam Street.
 Situated in Greenwich Village, it is an actual restaurant and winery that also has a stage for seated shows.
 Opening at the start of 2009, it was started by Michael Dorf, the founder of the now defunct Knitting Factory to the southeast.

 Stretching down along Varick, the entrance is at the southwest corner of Varick & Vandam.
 There is a bar along the north side, with a large circular staircase going down to the wine cellar and bathrooms.
 Past that are the tables, with a raised section farther south.
 The actual stage is on the west wide of the restaurant, across from the street side, hidden by curtains until opened, but within clear view of all the tables.
-The sound system is good, though some of the technical kinks still need to be worked out.
+The sound system is good, though obviously has to contend with patrons eating and the like.

 155 Varick Street (Corner of Varick & Vandam Street)